 Dental crowns and caps

 A dental crown is a tooth-shaped cover that either fits over a damaged tooth or attaches to the abutment of an implant.
+Dental glue or cement is usually used to affix the restoration.
 Crowns can be used for the following reasons:

 - Restore a broken or damaged tooth